Academic Advising at Oxford Brookes

 Use the following guidance and resources to:

-• clarify the Adviser’s role and responsibilities;
+• clarify the Advisor’s role and responsibilities;

 • identify the key activities of Advising practice including tracking and monitoring student engagement; referral, one to one tutorials;